Gameplay Policies and Forms

 Forfeits do not count for the purpose of the official USQ rankings except under extreme or unusual circumstances.
 Starting a game with the intent of forfeiting once it has started is considered match fixing.
 However, a forfeit in any game that teams have started playing will usually be included in the rankings, except in cases of match fixing.
 Any games forfeited during a regional championship or the US Quidditch Cup will be included in the rankings.

 In the case of any forfeits, the tournament director must email email@example.com with a description of the circumstances of the forfeit.
-Games that are forfeited should not be submitted directly to the USQ events calendar.
+Games that are forfeited should not be submitted directly to the USQ website.

 A team receives a forfeit for any of the following reasons: